Are you looking for an opportunity to fill your cup but can never seem to get around to it?

 When was the last time you enjoyed your own company?

 When you’re a mom, time alone is rare.
 It is probably the last thing you think of as self-care because you are intentionally isolating yourself.
-But I’m talking about healthy isolation where you can regain your sanity and nourish your mental health.
+But I’m talking about healthy isolation where you can decompress and recharge.

 Sometimes you just need to a bit of alone time and that’s okay.
 Remember that it’s not a bad thing.
 Go ahead and carve out some time for yourself.
 No guilt!